German identity card: Chip

 To use the online authentication function, the holder needs a six-digit decimal PIN.
-If the holder types in the wrong PIN, he has to type in the six-digit decimal access code given on the ID card to prove he/she really possesses the ID card.
+If the holder types in the wrong PIN, they have to type in the six-digit decimal access code given on the ID card to prove they possess the ID card.
 If the wrong PIN is used three times, a PUK must be used to unlock the chip.

 The data on the chip are protected by Basic Access Control and Extended Access Control.

 Security features

 The identity card contains the following security features: